Start Printed Page 60883

 Application for contracts and selecting offers from applicants.

 (a) Submission of contract applications.
-Applicants may submit an Start Printed Page 65848application for the agricultural operation to enroll all of their eligible land into CSP on a continuous basis.
+Applicants may submit an application for CSP at any time to enroll all of the eligible land included in their agricultural operation.

-(1) Demonstrates that the applicant's conservation activities, at the time of contract offer, meet or exceed a stewardship threshold for at least two priority resource concerns; and
+(1) Demonstrates that the applicant's conservation activities, at the time of contract offer, meet or exceed the stewardship threshold for at least two priority resource concerns; and

-(2) Would, at a minimum, meet or exceed a stewardship threshold for at least one additional priority resource concern by the end of the conservation stewardship contract by:
+(2) Would, at a minimum, meet or exceed the stewardship threshold for at least one additional priority resource concern by the end of the conservation stewardship contract by:

 (ii) Delineates eligible land with associated acreage amounts.